-On this degree you learn a combination of solid knowledge of computing technologies and programming skills with an in-depth understanding of the principles and practice of building AI systems.
-The programme is taught by experts in the area of AI and applied machine learning.
+Taught by experts in the area of AI and applied machine learning, you will learn a solid knowledge of computing technologies and programming skills with an in-depth understanding of the principles and practice of building AI systems.

-In the first year of the programme your learning is centred on computer science fundamentals and you share modules with students on our successful BSc Computer Science programme.
-In the second year you study core AI concepts and techniques.
-In your final year, you select a range of modules allowing you to focus on specific AI techniques and applications of your choice such as neural network, data mining, eHealth and semantic web.
+In the first year of the programme, your learning is centred on the fundamentals of computer science and your second year will see you progress to study core AI concepts and techniques.
+By your final year, a range of modules will allow you to focus on specific AI techniques and applications of your choice such as neural networks, data mining, eHealth and Semantic Web.

-Our programmes are taught by leading researchers who are experts in their fields.
-The School of Computing at Kent is home to several authors of leading computing textbooks.
-Kent was awarded gold, the highest rating, in the UK Government’s Teaching Excellence Framework*.
+As experts in their respective fields, the School of Computing at Kent is home to several authors of leading computing textbooks.

 You can also gain experience in teaching with our Computing in the Classroom module.
 This gives you the opportunity to apply your knowledge in a school setting.